-It’s easy to recognize that effective communication is at the heart of any successful business.
-What’s not so easy to grasp these days is deciding which communication channels to focus on.
+It’s easy to recognise that effective communication is at the heart of any successful business.
+What’s not so easy to grasp, with so much choice, is which communication channels to focus on.

 For example, you may prefer to use email as a medium to communicate strategic decisions.
-But what if this kind of information is easier to digest during face-to-face meetings?
+But what if the information you need to convey is easier to digest during face-to-face meetings?

 You need to identify the channels that are appropriate for your message.
 The good news is once you decide what you want to say to your team, you can identify the best channels for those communications in a few simple steps.

 - How to choose the right communication channels

 - The 3 best communication tools for small businesses

 In a nutshell, communication channels are mediums through which you can convey a message to its intended audience.
 For example, phone calls, text messages, emails, video, radio, and social media are all types of communication channels.

 In a company, communication channels keep information flowing efficiently.
 A breakdown in any channel, such as phone lines being down, could leave your employees and customers being seriously misinformed or left in the dark.
 On the flip side, effective use of different communication channels can enhance productivity and help you make better decisions as a team.

 Here are a few other ways to use communication channels: